sams/cakemix/README.md

 (where "myproject" is the name of your new CakePHP app.)

-"cakeme" turns the process into:
+"cakemix" turns the process into:

-> cakeme myproject
+> cakemix myproject

 ## Install and Configure

-Download cakeme.
+Download cakemix.

 Change the permissions to allow executing as a script:
-> sudo chmod a+x cakeme
+> sudo chmod a+x cakemix

 Move file with:
-> sudo mv cakeme /usr/local/bin/cakeme
+> sudo mv cakemix /usr/local/bin/cakemix

 And you're done.

+(P.S.
+This only works on Linux.)